kmkurkeli/assignment5/README.md

 The outer loop goes through each row from 1 to 10.
 The inner loop goes through each column from 1 to 10.
 Together they print a grid where each product is in the right spot.
+AI used For help with debugging code, Syntax explanation and certain instructions for Github